linda-lai/ca-study-group/README.md

 ## Contributors
 Please DM me if you'd like to be added to the repo as a contributor.

+You'll receive an invite from GitHub which you'll need to accept first to have the correct permissions.

 All contributors will have full read/write access so you can push updates straight away.

 ### Important